antonyTheRiskTaker/freecodecamp-projects/cafe_menu/cafe_menu_summary.md

 Step 8: add `<section>` to hold coffees
 Step 9: add `<h2>` in the coffee `<section>`
-Step 10: introduce `<style>` element (one of the many ways to style a HTML page) Step 11: how to style an element and introduce `text-align` property Step 12: introduce CSS *type selector* and centre a couple of elements Step 13: introduce applying the same group of CSS styles to a comma-separated
+Step 10: introduce `<style>` element (one of the many ways to style a HTML page) Step 11: how to style an element and introduce `text-align` CSS property Step 12: introduce CSS *type selector* and centre a couple of elements Step 13: introduce applying the same group of CSS styles to a comma-separated
          list of selectors